-Our business is concentrated in California, where we generated nearly one-half of our in-force premiums as of March 31, 2020.
+Our business is concentrated in California, where we generated 46% of our in-force premiums as of September 30, 2020.
 Accordingly, the loss environment and unfavorable business, economic, demographic, natural perils, competitive, and regulatory conditions in California, including the impacts of the ongoing COVID-19 pandemic, could negatively impact our business.
+Our California new business opportunities are not currently as strong as those that we have observed in other states.